 Cataract surgery is the most commonly performed surgical procedure in the USA today with well over a million people annually enjoying the benefits of this modern day miracle.
 The surgery is highly successful with the vast majority of patients enjoying return of clear vision within a few weeks of the procedure.
 At Wolf Eye Associates Dr. Wolf performs between 15-30 cataract surgeries per week, and as such, he is the most experienced cataract surgeon in Maine.
-The Wolf Eye Ambulatory Surgery Center is the only such facility in Central Maine, and patients having cataract surgery performed at the Eye Ambulatory Surgery Center can avoid the inconvenience of hospital based surgery with pre-op lab testing, inconvenient scheduling, and prolonged waiting in the hospital until its your turn for surgery.
-At Wolf Eye Surgery Center the average time from arrival until discharge is only 90 minutes!
+The Wolf Eye Ambulatory Surgery Center is the only such facility in Central Maine, and patients having cataract surgery performed at the Eye Ambulatory Surgery Center can avoid the inconvenience of hospital based surgery with pre-op lab testing, inconvenient scheduling, and prolonged waiting in the hospital until its you turn for surgery.
+Additionally the co-pay at Wolf Eye Associates is less than half of what the hospital charges.
+At Wolf Eye Surgery Center the average time from arrival until discharge is only 90 minutes.

 A cataract is a clouding of the focusing lens within the eye (see diagram) which occurs usually due to aging.
 More often than not it involves both eyes.
-Patients with cataracts complain of glare with night driving, difficulty reading and watching T.V., and generally feel that the glasses are just not right because vision is not clear.
+Patients with cataracts complain of glare with night driving, difficulties reading and watching T.V., and generally feel that the glasses are just not right because vision is not clear.
 Treatment of cataracts involves removing the cloudy lens and replacing it with a clear plastic lens which will focus light on the film (retina) at the back of the eye to restore clear useful vision.
-Glasses typically are required after cataract surgery to "fine tune" the focusing, although some patients may be happy with their distant vision without glasses.
+Glasses are required after cataract surgery to sharpen the image for best clarity.

 At Wolf Eye Associates should you be found at examination to need cataract surgery all arrangements for the procedure can be conveniently made right at the time of your exam.
 There is no need to return for special testing or to meet with anesthesia personnel on a different day.

 When you return for your surgery no intravenous sedation (no needle in the arm) is typically required.
-Instead, a sedative is squirted under your tongue and it is absorbed into your system making you quite relaxed.
-(In fact, this technique was first proposed by Dr. Wolf and published nationally).
+Instead, a sedative pill will be taken 1 hour prior to your arrival time.
 The actual operation is also performed without any needles whatsoever since Dr. Wolf uses an anesthetic jelly spread over the eye to make it completely numb before surgery.
 The incision, performed under an operating microscope, is so small that no stitches are typically required, and this generally results in a quite comfortable eye after surgery.
-The operation itself takes about 15 minutes to perform (18,000 cataracts ago when Dr. Wolf performed his first procedure it took over two hours to complete!).
+The operation itself takes about 15 minutes to perform (20,000 cataracts ago when Dr. Wolf performed his first procedure it took over two hours to complete!)